2ARC/KitAVR/README.md

 Some years ago I have read at a forum from this guy who was asking $500 bucks for implementing the PS/2 routine.
 So there it is.
 For free.

+Of course there are many sources that I´ve read to get to this point.
+They are (I hope almost of them) in the source code, as well charts, pdfs, tables etc.

 You can watch a demonstration at youtube https://www.youtube.com/watch?v=TApKBsTthDQ&t=3s

 Disclaimer